zslwyuan/AMF-Placer/doc/pages/getStarted.md

 <img src="designFiles.png" alt="Implementation Overview" title="Implementation Overview" width="200" />

 **5. Extract Device Information from Vivado**
 Users can go through the following steps to extract the information of specific device in Vivado.
-Please note that we have provide device information for VCU108 which can be found in "benchmarks/VCU108/device".
+Please note that we have provided device information for VCU108 which can be found in "benchmarks/VCU108/device".

 * a.
 Please ensure that your Vivado has the license for the specific device, so you can open the Device window by clicking on the top bar "Window->Device"